BigPanda128/dataEntry/README.md

 # dataEntry
+Ryan Postma
+CMP237
+Data entry assignment
+2/15/2013

-enter data of 25 specific things with 5 attributes each.
+Enter data of 25 specific things with 5 attributes each.
 Im useing the JSON format.

+I chose to enter in data for each of the premium tanks in one of my favorit video games World of Tanks.
+Thier is 33 of them and i am going to enter in what nationality they are.
+The class of each of them.
+The top speed in km/h.
+The gun caliber in mm.
+And finally the penetration of the gun in mm as well.
+I plan to list all of this in JSON format becasue it seemed to be the most straight forward to me.